AdePhil/narrative-task/README.md

 ## Backend Setup

 The backend runs on a node/express server.
-MySQL is the database of choice and Sequilize ORM is used to interacting with the database.
+MySQL is the database of choice and Sequilize ORM is used to interact with the database.

 ### - Navigate to the server folder and install the depencencies